Kismet

 THE CALIPH … PETER GRANT

-SLAVE GIRLS … JUDITH SHERGOLD, PAMELA BUTLER, SHEILA BRADLEY, OLGA ROMAN
+SLAVE GIRLS … JUDITH SHERGOLD, PAMELA BUTLER, SHEILA BRADLEY, OLGA

 A PEDDLER … COLIN CUNNINGHAM